There is a realistic possiblity you may develop a rash from wearing your fitness tracker or smartwatch, a fact some manufacturers tend to gloss over.

 Everyone’s skin is unique.
 But there are a number of common reasons wearing a fitness tracker can cause your skin to revolt.

-- Allergies: Manufacturer have a part to play.
-Choosing soft, durable plastics with perforated grids to improve breathability helps.
+- Allergies: Manufacturers have an important part to play.
+Its best to choose soft, durable plastics with perforated grids to improve breathability.
 The nickel used to make stainless steel is another culprit as some people have nickel sensitivity.
 Almost one in five people in North America are allergic to nickel, including 11 million children.

 - Soap: Substances such as soap are irritants to the skin.
 Most soaps contain a combination of ingredients like lye and oil, as well as a variety of perfumes and colouring agents, all of which can provoke irritation in sensitive individuals.
 Other related irritants include dishwasher soap, bubble bath, and body washes.
 These liquids can get trapped under a band and after a while, the harsh chemicals begin irritating the skin.